comocamp/web/content/program/index.md

 name = "Intro Dinner"
 from = "18:00"
 to = "23:00"
 description = "After an intensive intro day, you are invited to have dinner in the bistro.
-Maybe you already meet the first gurus arriving for the unconference? :)"
+Maybe you already meet the first people arriving for the open space only?
+Yes, they are invited, too! :)"
 [[days]]
 id = 1
 name = "Open Space Day 1"